Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: Faculty of Education

-Abstract: Building on the participation of artists exploring the theme of food, an innovative educational program will be developed around the arts of taste.
+Abstract: Building on the participation of artists exploring the topic of food, an innovative educational program will be developed around the theme of the arts of taste.
 Hosting these artists will enable students to explore the cultural, heritage, scientific, socio-economic, and historical dimensions of food, as well as education in taste and nutrition.
 They will be invited to design and implement educational and outreach activities on these themes for elementary school students.

-Project leaders: Laurence PASCAL, Jennifer CARRE & Thomas SILBERFELD
+Project Leaders: Laurence PASCAL, Jennifer CARRE, and Thomas SILBERFELD

-Abstract: Our approach involves gathering traditional knowledge regarding the use of natural and/or cultivated resources by Mediterranean and tropical populations, and promoting this expertise through educational projects developed by students at the University of Montpellier, ranging from workshops, experimental crop plots, exhibitions, and bio-inspired promotion of traditionally used products, to facilitate knowledge sharing and cultural exchange between academic programs and the general public.
+Abstract: Our approach consists of gathering traditional knowledge regarding the use of natural and/or cultivated resources by Mediterranean and tropical populations, and promoting this expertise through the development by students at the University of Montpellier of educational projects as diverse as workshops, experimental crop plots, exhibitions, and bio-inspired applications of traditional products, with the aim of fostering knowledge sharing and cultural exchange among academic programs and the general public.

 Project Leader: Marie-Pierre TOURNAIRE